-(hereafter referred to as "Mauritius tax")
+(hereinafter referred to as "Mauritius tax").

-- (b) in the Grand Duchy of Luxembourg: - (i) the income tax on individuals (l'impôt sur le revenu des personnes physiques); - (ii) the corporation tax (l'impôt sur le revenu des collectivités); - (iii) the capital tax (l'impôt sur la fortune); - (iv) the communal trade tax (l'impôt commercial communal); (hereafter referred to as "Luxembourg tax"). - 2.
-This Convention shall also apply to any identical or substantially similar taxes which are imposed by either Contracting State after the date of signature of this Convention in addition to, or in place of, the existing taxes. - 3.
-The competent authorities of the Contracting States shall notify each other of substantial changes which have been made in their respective taxation laws.
+- (2) This Convention shall also apply to any identical or substantially similar taxes which are imposed by either Contracting State after the date of signature of this Convention in addition to, or in place of, the existing taxes. - (3) The competent authorities of the Contracting States shall notify each other of any substantial changes which are made in their respective taxation laws.